SWittouck/SCARAP/README.md

 ## Citation

-When you use  for your publication, please cite:
+When you use SCARAP for your publication, please cite:

 [Wittouck, S., Wuyts, S., Meehan, C. J., van Noort, V., & Lebeer, S. (2019).
 A Genome-Based Species Taxonomy of the Lactobacillus Genus Complex. mSystems, 4(5), e00264–19.](https://doi.org/10.1128/mSystems.00264-19)